 A revision, which must be limited to error correction, bug fixing and clarifications.

-Decision to publish a new release of a technical artefact is taken by the relevant CMB, after conclusion of any escalations to the Coordinating Committee and/or the Managing Committee, if appropriate.
+The decision to publish a new release of a technical artefact is taken by the relevant CMB, after conclusion of any escalations to the Coordinating Committee and/or the Managing Committee, if appropriate.
 Such escalations will follow the process foreseen for deciding on an RFC.

 Publication of a new release of a technical artefact is made by the Operating Office, following standard notification procedures and publication tools, as described in the OpenPeppol Operational Procedures.

-Migration to a new release of a Technical Artefact or Infrastructure
+Migration to a New Release of a Technical Artefact or Infrastructure

-Every new release of a technical artefact must be supported by a migration plan, which in itself must respect the migration requirements of the changes contained in the release and define how older versions of the artefact are to be phased out.
+Every new release of a technical artefact must be supported by a migration plan, which must respect the migration requirements of the changes contained in the release and define how older versions of the artefact are to be phased out.

 A migration plan must contain the following steps: